What is face-to-face fundraising?

 All of our fundraisers are identifiable by the clothes they wear and by the identity cards they carry.
 The Veterans’ Foundation logo will feature on their polo shirts, sweatshirts and coats and the branded lanyard will carry an ID card with full details of the charity and fundraising professionals.

-We currently have a team of six professional fundraisers.
-Meet the team:
+We currently have a team of 12 professional fundraisers.
+Lead by the following supervisors:

 Steve MacDonald: “The Veterans’ Foundation has become an important source of funding for armed forces charities but there is so much more work to be done.”